 If you want to take it even further, click here to learn more about this forgotten method of meat preservation that allows you to produce pemmican, a survival food of Native Americans that has been lost to time.

-You now know how to dry your meat effectively the old school way.
+You now know how to dry meat in the wild the old school, primitive way.
 You have also seen the different smokers you can use for smoking.
 Try it out this weekend and let us know in the comments section if you have any questions.
 You might even inspire further discussions on the subject.

 More Information about Survival Cooking and Food Preservation

 The Best Home Freeze Dryer (+ Freeze Drying Explained)

 How to Make Pemmican: A Pemmican Recipe & What is Pemmican?